-- An increase of \$1.0 billion is requested for the Title I Part A Grants to Local Educational Agencies (LEAs) program, which was funded at \$10.4 billion in FY2002. - An additional \$100 million is requested for Reading First programs, funded at \$975 million in FY2002. - \$100 million is requested for a new Charter Schools Facilities Initiative. - An additional \$1.0 billion would be provided for Special Education Part B Grants to States program under IDEA, funded at \$7.5 billion in FY2002. - The FY2003 request includes a proposal for \$932 million to support the creation of a new unified discretionary account for the administration of federal student aid programs.
-This amount would be offset in part by a savings of \$795 million through the reclassification of certain mandatory funds for student aid administrative activities.
+- An increase of \$1.0 billion is requested for the Title I Part A Grants to Local Educational Agencies (LEAs) program authorized under the Elementary and Secondary Education Act of 1965 (ESEA), which was funded at \$10.4 billion in FY2002. - An additional \$100 million is requested for Reading First programs, funded at \$975 million in FY2002. - \$100 million is requested for a new Charter Schools Facilities Initiative. - An additional \$1.0 billion would be provided for Special Education Part B Grants to States program under IDEA, funded at \$7.5 billion in FY2002.